 For more in-depth information on this service—including sample outline excerpts of The Matrix and Harry Potter and the Sorcerer’s Stone—visit https://editorialdepartment.com/revise-your-book-hollywood-style/ or contact Ross Browne in the Tucson office.

-The developmental outline package rate is $75 per hour, with flat-rate pricing available in most situations.
+The developmental outline package rate is $75 per hour, with reduced-rate pricing available in most situations.